makrai/notes/acheampong21-Transformer-emotion-review.md

 # 3 The concept of transformers

 # 4 Some transformer-based models, their pros and cons 7

+* This section expounds on some models that have evolved from the transformer architecture, strengths, and weaknesses.
+The models discussed in this section

+## 4.1 Transformer-XL

+## 4.2 Generative Pre-Training (GPT)

+## 4.3 Bidirectional Encoder Representations from Transformers (BERT)

+## 4.4 Cross-Lingual Language Model (XLM)

+## 4.5 XLNet

+## 4.6 Robustly Optimized BERT pre- training Approach (RoBERTa)

+## 4.7 DistilBERT

 # 5 Text-based emotion detection works with transformer-based pre-train 15